Really excited to be back here to talk engineering!

 Not really, but I was a bit lazy!

-Tricky, before I was an engineer I was a cardiac technician – looking after patients hearts, so I’d probably do that again
+Tricky, before I was an engineer I was a cardiac technician and I loved spending time with patients - so that I think!

 Tell us a joke.